Strong Convergence of the Linear Implicit Euler Method for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Mathematical setting and main results

 The discrete operator $A_h : V_h\longrightarrow V_h$ is defined by

-Like $-A$, $-A_h$ is also a generator of a semigroup $S_h(t) : =e^{-tA_h}$.
-As any semigroup and its generator, $-A_h$ and $S_h(t)$ satisfy the smoothing properties of \propref{proposition1} with a uniform constant $C$ (i.e. independent of $h$).
-Following \cite{Larsson1,Larsson2,Antonio1,Suzuki}, we characterize the domain of the operator $A^{k/2},\, 1 \leq k\leq 2$ as follows:
+Like $-A$, $-A_h$ is also a generator of an analytic semigroup $S_h(t)=:e^{-tA_h}$, see e.g. \cite{Larsson2,Suzuki}.
+As any analytic semigroup and their generator, $-A_h$ and $S_h(t)$ satisfy the smoothing properties of Proposition \ref{theorem1} with a uniform constant $C$ (i.e. independent of $h$), see e.g. \cite{Larsson2,Suzuki}.
+The semi-discrete version of problem \eqref{model} consists of finding $X^h(t)\in V_h$, $t\in(0,T]$ such that